MillionConcepts/pdr/README.md

 `pdr.Data.read` has lazy loading as default and will only load data objects from a file when that object is referenced.
 For example, calling data.IMAGE will load the IMAGE object at that time.
-You can alternatively load objects by using the `load` method, like `data.load("IMAGE")` with which you can also pass the `all` to load all data objects, like `data.load('all')`.
-This is useful for a variety of reasons, but one common use case is loading products that have multiple large files (like Chandrayaan-1 M3 L1B and L2 products).
+You can alternatively load objects by using the `load` method, like `data.load("IMAGE")`.
+You can also pass the 'all' argument to load all data objects, like `data.load('all')`.
+Lazy-loading variety of reasons, but one common use case is accessing products with multiple large files (like Chandrayaan-1 M3 L1B and L2 products).
 It is likely that in many cases you will only want to reference one or two of those files, and not waste time and memory loading all of them on initialization.